 Cortisol elevation promotes weight gain.
 Stress hormone increases from repeated awakening responses encourage central obesity patterns.

 Weight gain worsens sleep apnea severity.
-This creates a vicious cycle where sleep apnea causes weight gain which further worsens breathing problems.
+This creates a vicious cycle where the condition causes weight gain which further worsens breathing problems.
+Weight loss, bariatric surgery, and lifestyle changes can help break this cycle.
+Proper nutrition plays a crucial role in sleep health.

 Irritability becomes prominent even with adequate sleep duration.
 Emotional regulation becomes increasingly difficult affecting relationships and work interactions.